 Known for: An amusement park that young kids adore plus awesome hay maze fun, U-pick pumpkins and great service

 Patch action: Remlinger buzzes with activity during its Fall Harvest Festival weekends in October.
 Take a wagon ride out to the U-pick pumpkin fields, shop in the farm market and explore the corn maze.
-Head to the Family Fun Park for entertainment (watch popular entertainer Eric Ode or Cyndi Soup in the Farm Theater) and more than 25 rides, from a small (but thrilling) roller coaster to a tot-size ferris wheel to pony rides, antique pedal car rides and more.
-Kids can also climb on tractors and an old schoolbus, scale a fort and do a hay maze (or just jump in the hay).
+Head to the Family Fun Park for entertainment (watch popular entertainer Cyndi Soup in the Farm Theater) and more than 25 rides from a small (but thrilling) roller coaster to a tot-size ferris wheel to pony rides, antique pedal car rides and more.
+Kids can also climb on tractors and an old school bus, scale a fort and do a hay maze (or just jump in the hay).
 There are lots of picnic spots at Remlinger, but you're supposed to buy food on the premises — there is a snack bar and full restaurant.

-Known for: Sustainably farmed heirloom pumpkins, wonderful Living Playground and Kids' Farm
+Known for: Sustainably grown pumpkins, Living Playground and Kids' Farm.

 Patch action: You have to make an appointment to visit Baxter Barn, a local farm focused on sustainable farming practices, but it's well worth it.
 Kids will love seeing the horses, mini-donkeys, chickens, pheasants and quail.
-In October, beyond picking pumpkins, you can take a tractor ride, buy certified salmon-safe eggs, and take a learning tour of the farm.
-Make tours by appointment.
+In October, beyond picking pumpkins, you can take a tractor ride, buy certified salmon-safe eggs and take a learning tour of the farm.
+Call to make an appointment.